Temperance Temple (Chicago): History

-This building was projected to bring in a rental amounting, at the lowest calculation, to US$181,500 a year.
+This building was projected to bring in a rental income amounting, at the lowest calculation, to US$181,500 a year.
 With this money, the Association proposed to pay off the US$300,000 bonded debt.
 When the building was clear of debt, the National WCTU, having free headquarters, would also receive half the income from the rentals.
 The other half would go to the States.
 The States would receive a pro rata of this dividend in proportion to the amount they had given toward the building fund.
 Construction costs were estimated to be US$800,000.